Azure-Samples/active-directory-dotnet-external-identities-idology-identity-verification/README.md

 published from Visual Studio, following these [instructions](https://docs.microsoft.com/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019).

 Note the URL of the deployed service.
-This will be needed to configure Azure AD with the required settings.
+This will be needed to configure the API connector with the required settings.

-# Configure an self-service sign-up user flow

-[Create a self-service sign-up user flow](https://docs.microsoft.com/en-us/azure/active-directory/b2b/self-service-sign-up-user-flow) for registering external users to your tenant.

 ### Configure the API